Extremal metrics on toric surfaces: Estimates of Riemannian distances on

-for some positive constant $C_2$ independent of k.
-Then by Ascoli Theorem and choosing a subsequence we conclude that $u\indexm$ uniformly $C^3$-converges to a strictly convex function $u_\infty$ in $D_a(0).$ In particular, there is a positive constant $\epsilon$ such that
+for some positive constant $C_2$ independent of $k$.
+Then by Ascoli Theorem and choosing a subsequence we conclude that $u\indexm$ uniformly $C^3$-converges to a strictly convex function $u_\infty$ in $D_a(0)$ for some constant $a>0.$ In particular, there is a positive constant $\epsilon$ such that